Test in production without watermarks.

 Click the link to download the latest package from the website.
 After the download, follow the steps below to add the package to the project.

-The first thing we need to do is install the Iron Barcode library, adding barcode functionality to the .NET framework.
-We can do this using our NuGet package or by downloading the .NET Barcode DLL.
+After installing the Iron Barcode library, you can add barcode functionality to your .NET framework by using it through the NuGet package or downloading the .NET Barcode DLL.

 Install-Package BarCode

-In the following example we can see that a barcode can be written containing numerical or text content using only a couple of lines of code with IronBarcode.
+In the following example, we will see how a barcode containing numerical or text content can be created using a few lines of code with IronBarcode.

 GeneratedBarcode MyBarCode = IronBarCode.BarcodeWriter.CreateBarcode("https://ironsoftware.com/csharp/barcode", BarcodeWriterEncoding.Code128);